oskrocha/oskrocha.github.io/publications.md

 ### My list of publications

-This list was taken in September 2016 from [DBLP](http://dblp.uni-trier.de/pers/hd/r/Rocha:Oscar_Rodriguez). please consider that some publications may be missing because they have not yet been indexed.
+This list was taken in September 2016 from [DBLP](http://dblp.uni-trier.de/pers/hd/r/Rocha:Oscar_Rodriguez).
+Please consider that some publications may be missing because they have not yet been indexed.

 - Journals